 Governor Jon Corzine signed the Compassionate Use Marijuana Act into law on January 18, 2010, his final day in office.
 The law expanded its list of qualifying conditions over the years.
 However, attempts to fully legalize cannabis in New Jersey failed, despite the best efforts of campaigners.

 This all changed in November 2020.
 Almost 67% of voters said ‘yes’ to NJ Question 1, which legalized adult-use cannabis.
 The onus is now on lawmakers to pass enabling legislation to implement the new system.
 The effective date of the new law is January 1, 2021.
-However, it is unlikely that the state will have a fully functional recreational sales program for many months.
+However, it is unlikely that the state will have a fully functional recreational sales program until 2022.